-The good news is that, by utilizing Adobe Lightroom to push the darkest shadows into black, noise is reduced/hidden and the final result is very acceptable.
+The good news is that, by utilizing Adobe Lightroom to push the darkest shadows into black, noise is reduced and a very acceptable result is achieved.

 Nowadays ISO 800 is not to be feared when using modern DSLR cameras or mirrorless cameras, particularly when they’re of the full frame variety.

 It’s certainly possible to produce near optimal results, particularly as part of a proper RAW workflow, with ISO 800 or ISO 1600 exposures.

 And don't worry, even JPEG shooters benefit from the improved ISO performance of modern cameras.

 Have you ever noticed how wet pavements glow, particularly at night when they’re illuminated by artifical light sources?